 I’ll even give you the 5 stocks I use.

-And after that… as you’re about to see, the 5-Stock Method automates almost everything else.
+And after that… as you’re about to see, the 5-Stock Method makes it easy to identify trades.

-The buy triggers… the sell signals… it’s all handed to you.

-So you do basically no work.

 Let me tell you about one of my students, David.

-Now David started out with the preconceived notion that he should “go it alone.”
+Now, David started out with the preconceived notion that he should “go it alone.”

 He thought he needed to be the hero who figured it all out.